cs-tungthanh/memo.learning/AWS/AWS - Summary.md

 - "blue" -> current version
 - "green" -> previous version

 **Use AWS Global Accelerator to distribute a portion of traffic to a particular deployment***
 - Global Accelerator is a network layer service that directs traffic to optimal endpoints over AWS Global network
 - if we using DNS it may not fit the usecase that requires fast and controlled transition of the traffic
 	- Some client resolves cache DNS for long period
 	- so if we use DNS to route traffic we. don't know how long it will take before all users receives update IP address when you update record
 With **AWS Global Accelerator**, you can shift traffic gradually or all at once between blue and green environment and vice-versa without being subject to DNS caching on client devices and internet resolvers, traffic dials and endpoint weights changes are effective within seconds.

+AWS Global Accelerator and Amazon CloudFront are separate services that use the AWS global network and its edge locations around the world.
+Amazon CloudFront improves performance for both cacheable content (such as images and videos) and dynamic content (such as API acceleration and dynamic site delivery).
+AWS Global Accelerator improves performance for a wide range of applications over TCP or UDP by proxying packets at the edge to applications running in one or more AWS Regions.

+AWS Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.
+Both services integrate with AWS Shield for DDoS protection.

 # AWS Site to Site VPN - S2S
 - **S2S VPN** is a connection between **On-Premise** and **VPC** network